Slopes of eigencurves over boundary disks: Improving the lower bound

 \section{Improving the lower bound}

 The key to obtain a strong result on $U_p$-slopes is to improve the lower bound in Theorem~\ref{T:weak Hodge polygon} so that it agrees with the Newton polygon for sufficiently many points.

 \begin{hypothesis} In this and the next section, we retain the notation from Section~\ref{Section:computation of Up} to work with a general definite quaternion algebra $D$ (which splits at $p$).
 We fix an integer $m \geq 4$.
 By writing $\psi_m$, we always mean a finite continuous character of $\ZZ_p^\times$ of conductor $p^m$.
+Let $E$ be a finite extension of $\QQ_p(\zeta_{p^{m-1}})$.
 The level structure at $p$ is always taken to be $U_0(p^m)$ with the same number $m$.
 Some of the results (perhaps after modification) may hold for smaller $m$; see Remark~\ref{R:m=3}.

 We assume that $\psi(-1) = 1$. \end{hypothesis}